 Details on the public exhibition process were advertised at the commencement of the exhibition period.

 Online submissions closed on 14 December 2018.

-Major Roads Project Victoria preparing a communication and consultation plan for the EES, outlining the opportunities and approaches for its community engagement during the preparation of the EES.
-The plan will be refined following advice from DELWP and the Technical Reference Group and when completed will be published on this web page.
+Major Roads Project Victoria is preparing a communication and consultation plan for the EES, outlining the opportunities and approaches for its community engagement during the preparation of the EES.
+The plan will be refined following advice from DELWP and the technical reference group and when completed will be published on this web page.
 The consultation process may be adapted or modified to meet changing community needs and requirements.

 On 13 September 2017 the Minister for Planning determined that an Environment Effects Statement (EES) is required for the project due to the potential for significant effects: